microsoft/BotFramework-WebChat/SPEECH.md

   }, document.getElementById('webchat'));
 ```

 The function `fetchAuthorizationToken` will be called *every time* a token is needed.
-If simplicity, token caching is not provided in this sample code.
+For simplicity, token caching is not provided in this sample code.
 You should add caching based on the validity of the token.

 ### Using two subscription keys for speech-to-text and text-to-speech